nishantsingha13/nishantsingha13/README.md

 ## About Me

 <p align="center">
   I am currently studying Computer Science Engineering at SRM Institute of Science and Technology, KTR Chennai.
-I have completed my Higher Secondary and Secondary School from Jaipur, Rajasthan.
+I have completed my Higher Secondary and Secondary School in Jaipur, Rajasthan.
 I have experience with machine learning and data analysis and am currently learning programming and AI/ML.
 </p>

 <p align="center">